-- Working together to mitigate the risk. - Public awareness and media to keep communities fully informed - Management of the demand on the NHS and social care - Ensuring vital supplies i.e. PPE etc reach those in need - Distribution of anti-viral medication to the public - Vaccination with the newly developed pandemic vaccine when it becomes available - Management of an increased number of deaths - Ensuring that individual LRF organisations have their own business continuity plans in place to cope in times of staff shortage - Additional multi agency planning and exercising to ensure effectiveness and competence.
+- Working together to mitigate the risk; as one team within the LRF - Public awareness and media to keep communities fully informed - Management of the demand on the NHS and social care - Ensuring vital supplies i.e. PPE etc reach those in need - Distribution of anti-viral medication to the public - Vaccination with the newly developed pandemic vaccine when it becomes available - Management of an increased number of deaths - Ensuring that individual LRF organisations have their own business continuity plans in place to cope in times of staff shortage - Additional multi agency planning and exercising to ensure effectiveness and competence.